ir-uam/RELISON/README.md

 - **R:** Tested with version 3.6.3.
 - **GLIBC:** In Linux, to execute path-based approaches, this library uses JBLAS 1.2.5, which requires GLIBC version.
-- **Matlab:** For some matrix-based approaches, the fastest version is coded in Matlab.
-It has been tested with version R2020a
+- **Matlab:** For some matrix-based approaches, we provide alternative implementations in Matlab.
+It has been tested with version R2020a.

 ## Instalation
 In order to install this framework, you need to have Maven [http://maven.apache.org](http://maven.apache.org) installed